 And if God sees the wicked, he also regards the plight of the wicked, Job 34:21-22; Ps 10:1,10-12,14.

-Ps 139:13 For you created my inmost being; you knit me together in my mother’s womb.
+you wove me together in my mother’s womb.

 For you created… – Here the Psalmist focuses his meditation, in a remarkable and beautiful way, on his own growth and development in his mother’s womb.
 Job 31:13-15 uses similar language to underscore the essential unity of all human life before God.